VMI-ETH/newsletter/contents/Nov-2023/body.md

 **November 23, CAB H 53, 12:30**

 VMI and CSNOW would like to help female PhD students, postdocs and other researchers at D-INFK to connect with each other and have a platform to share their experience and knowledge.
-Join us for free lunch to meet other women in CS!
+Join us for free lunch to meet other women in computer science!

 [Sign up here.](https://forms.gle/AHsPL8c4C4tAq94XA)